Lawmakers say Chinese investment in U.S. farmland poses threat

 “It’s very hard to track because there are so many different legal entities that can own a farm,” Mr. Dossett said.
 “And that’s the way it should be arranged.
 That’s how most people do business.
 But it’s hard to track ownership.
 But we know it’s rapidly accelerating.”

-More concerning for Ms. Haley are the implicit ties Chinese investors have with the Chinese Communist Party.
+More concerning to Ms. Haley are the implicit ties Chinese investors have with the Chinese Communist Party.
 She said the Chinese government closely monitors foreign investments to ensure they align with Beijing’s long-term strategy.

 “You do need the backing of the Beijing government and an understanding, an explicit understanding, that your strategy and goals synchronize with what the government wants to achieve,” she said of Chinese investors.